Welcome to my updated Astra theme review for 2022.

 This beautiful template is exclusive for Gutenberg.
 Check out the demo above.

 Another hot niche, fashion and lifestyle blogs are all the rage and you'll never have a shortage of demand for such sites.
 Check out the above demo which fits nicely with this niche.

 Astra Theme Frequently Asked Questions

 Is Astra theme free?

 Yes, the Astra theme is free.
 There is also an Astra Pro version which adds several features that start at $59.

 What is Astra Pro?

 Astra Pro is the premium version of the theme.
-Astra Pro adds a significant number of features such as sticky headers and other header designs, multiple site layouts, access to premium starter sites, custom layouts, better typography, more color controls, white-label and plenty of other functions.
+Astra Pro adds a significant number of features such as sticky headers and other header designs, multiple website layouts, access to premium starter sites, custom layouts, better typography, more color controls, white-label and plenty of other functions.

 How do I load starter sites on Astra?

 To load starter sites you need to install the Starter Sites plugin.
 You can then go to Appearance > Astra Sites, select a website you wish to import.
 You will then be prompted to install some recommended plugins for that starter site.
-Once these recommended plugins are installed, click on Import Site to fully import the content and structure of the starter site you have chosen.
+Once these recommended plugins are installed, click on Import Site to fully import the content and structure of the starter website you have chosen.

 Does Astra support page builders?